SainiAmandeepSingh/EvidenceBoard/README.md

 EvidenceBoard is a fully functional visual analytics system built on the metaphor of the detective's evidence board.
 It enables a domain-expert analyst with no graph theory background to investigate a knowledge graph by discovering relationships, detecting anomalies, and inferring missing connections all within a single coherent workflow.

 The system is implemented as a Marimo reactive Python application rendering three coordinated D3.js v7 views inside HTML iframes.
-It was designed and built as the individual submission for the VAST 2025 Design Challenge at Utrecht University.
+It was designed and built as the individual submission for the Design Challenge at Utrecht University.

 ---